flor14/PWCfilegenerator/README.md

             wind = c(501.6, 368.0, 488.3, 404.5),
             solrad = c(240.3, 244.3, 303.0, 288.5))

+# Function to generate and save as .dvf the weather file
 PWCfilegenerator::PWC_fg(data = data, # Name of your dataset
-                          date = "date", # Name of the column with dates format = "%d/%m/%y", # Format in which the weather file is stored start ="01/01/81", # Start day of the weather file to create end = "04/01/81", # End day of the weather file to create precip_cm = "precip", # Name of the column with precipitation values temp_celsius = "tmed", # Name of the column with temperature values pevp_cm = "evap", # Name of the column with panevaporation values
+                          date = "date", # Name of the column with dates format = "%d/%m/%y", # Format in which the weather file is stored start ="01/01/81", # Start day of the weather file end = "04/01/81", # End day of the weather file precip_cm = "precip", # Name of the column with precipitation values temp_celsius = "tmed", # Name of the column with temperature values pevp_cm = "evap", # Name of the column with panevaporation values